Ion Lapedatu: Death

 In 1945 Ion Lapedatu was dismissed from the National Bank of Romania at the installation of the Petru Groza cabinet in March 1945.
 His pensions as Bank Governor and University professor were cut under the pretext that he had revenues from his properties; however between 1945 and 1948 all his properties were nationalized, therefore, left without any means, he lived with his daughter's family.

 After a bus accident from 1947, he was immobilized in bed; for this reason he was not arrested in the night of 5/6 May 1950 in the so-called "group of dignitaries", like his brother Alexandru, although he was under investigation by the Securitate.

 He died on 24 March 1951 in Bucharest, after long suffering.
-He is buried in the "Groaveri" cemetery in Brașov.
+He is buried in the Groaveri Cemetery in Brașov.

 Legacy

-Ion Lapedatu has his name on plaques on the natal house in Săcele, in the National College Andrei Șaguna and on the National Bank of Romania – Sibiu Agency.
+Ion Lapedatu has his name on plaques on the natal house in Săcele, in the National College Andrei Șaguna, and on the National Bank of Romania – Sibiu Agency.

 The conference hall of the National Bank of Romania, Regional Branch Cluj, is named after him.

 His portrait hangs in the Governor's Gallery in the National Bank of Romania.
-The Bank issued in 2016 a coin series commemorating three Governors, Ion I. Câmpineanu, Mihail Manoilescu and Ion Lapedatu.
+The Bank issued in 2016 a coin series commemorating three Governors, Ion I. Câmpineanu, Mihail Manoilescu, and Ion Lapedatu.

-The University Babes-Bolyai, Cluj-Napoca, organizes the “Ion I. Lapedatu” Symposium of Banking History and Civilization.
+Babeș-Bolyai University in Cluj-Napoca organizes the "Ion I. Lapedatu" Symposium of Banking History and Civilization.

 A double monument for "Lapedatu Twins - Outstanding Personalities in the Generation of the Great Union.
 Alexandru I. Lapedatu (1876-1950), Ion.
 I. Lapedatu (1876-1951)" has been inaugurated on November 8, 2019, in Brașov.